jrowellfx/lsseq/README.md

 the source here on github to help test any changes, additions, bug fixes etc.

-Lastly some useful options have been added beyond what `/bin/ls` does that extend `lsseq's` capability.
+Lastly some useful options have been added, beyond what `/bin/ls` does, that extend `lsseq's` capability.

 #### For example: